thiagobraga/dotbraga/README.md

 ## Contents

-- Terminator configurations
+- Terminator settings
-- Vi configurations
+- Vi settings
-- zsh configurations with Spaceship theme configured and zsh-autosuggestions
+- zsh settings with Spaceship theme configured and zsh-autosuggestions
-- Hyper configurations
+- Hyper settings
 - Composer on PATH
 - npm on PATH
 - "Restart to Windows" shortcut for dual-boot systems